ilhambara/100-days-of-code/log.md

 **Thoughts:** Today, I've completed it and head to the next part.
 Hope it will lead me to a brightier future.

+### Day 5: August 15, 2020

+**Today's Progress**: Learned and Completed Applied Accessibility on FreeCodeCamp.

+**Thoughts:** Because this topic is crucial, despite the course isn't as lots as before.
+I decided to separate it into two days.

+### Day 6: August 16, 2020

+**Today's Progress**: Learned and Completed Applied Accessibility on FreeCodeCamp.

+**Thoughts:** On the other hand, it's the weekend.
+I slow down my pace a little, so yeah.